wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area
-1. Search for 'aio widget profitquery'
+1. Search for 'aio profitquery'
 1. Click 'Install Now' and activate the plugin

 For a manual installation via FTP: